versia-pub/server/README.md

 ## Federation

 The following extensions are currently supported or being worked on:
-- `org.lysand:custom_emojis`: Custom emojis
+- `pub.versia:custom_emojis`: Custom emojis
-- `org.lysand:polls`: Polls
+- `pub.versia:polls`: Polls
-- `org.lysand:microblogging`: Microblogging
+- `pub.versia:share`: Share

 ## API

-Lysand implements the Mastodon API (as well as `glitch-soc` extensions).
+Versia Server implements the Mastodon API (as well as `glitch-soc` extensions).
 The API is currently almost fully complete, with some fringe functionality still being worked on.

 Working endpoints are: